fonsooliveira/fonsooliveira/README.md

 ### About me

-- 🔭 I’m currently working on Front End Developer
+- 🔭 I’m currently working on Software Engineer Mobile
-- I love play football and play videogame on my free time.
 - Always trying to be a better version of myself.